 Crohn’s disease along with ulcerative colitis “UC” are considered the 2 most common classification of inflammatory bowel diseases or IBD.
-This autoimmune disease such as pancreatitis, Fibromyalgia, Type 1 diabetes, and Idiopathic pulmonary fibrosis that causes our cells to attack the healthy immune system affecting vital functions of the digestive tract.
+This autoimmune disease such as pancreatitis, Fibromyalgia, Type 1 diabetes,transverse myelitis, Idiopathic pulmonary fibrosis and SpA (Spondyloarthritides) disorders that causes our cells to attack the healthy immune system affecting vital functions of the digestive tract.

 IBD is a group of disorders that create prolonged inflammation of our digestive tracts including the:

 Ulcerative Colitis & Crohn’s Disease

 Our digestive tracts are designed to break down our foods to allow the natural extraction of nutrients while simultaneously removing any and all waste by-products.
 Prolonged Inflammation in our digestive tract severely disrupts this process resulting in Diarrhea, Bleeding ulcers (hematochezia), severe pain, bloating, cramping, weight loss, multiple complications, higher risk of colon cancer, anemia and in some cases death.
 If left untreated the symptoms can spread to other parts of the body resulting in joint pain, arthritis, eye inflammation, fevers, mouth sores, and skin disorders.

 - Fistulas ( ulcers in the bowel wall that create holes between and inside the digestive tract)

 - Rectal Cancer

 - The shock from rapid blood loss during a sudden and extended bout of bloody diarrhea